Plumsail/helpdesk-docs/Online/How To/Submit tickets from an online form to SharePoint help desk with the help of Microsoft Flow or Azure Logic Apps connector.rst

 Here, I will guide you step by step through creating the flow.
 You also will find a screenshot of the complete flow at the end of the article.

-First, open `Microsoft Flow`_, go to My Flows, click Create from blank to create a new Flow, search for and add Plumsail Forms — Form is submitted.
+First, open `Microsoft Flow`_, go to *My Flows*, click *Create from blank* to create a new Flow, search for and add *Plumsail Forms  —  Form is submitted*.

 Next, you need to fill in Form ID.
-You can find the Form Id in the Plumsail Forms if you click the Flow button.
+You can find the **Form Id** in the Plumsail Forms if you click the **Flow** button.
 Alternatively, you can always check it in your `Plumsail account`_.

 |FormIsSubmitted|

 We need to somehow parse JSON received from form submission to use it in the ticket creation step.
-Click Add an action and search for Data Operations — Parse JSON.
+Click *Add an action* and search for *Data Operations  —  Parse JSON*.

-Here, you’ll need to click on Content field and select Body from menu on the right.
-Next, go to Flow in the designer, copy form’s schema and insert it into the Schema field:
+Here, you’ll need to click on **Content** field and select **Body** from menu on the right.
+Next, go to **Flow** in the designer, copy form’s schema and insert it into the **Schema** field:

 |SchemaField|